paidy/interview/Forex.md

 #### Usage
 __API__

 `GET /rates?pair={currency_pair_0}&pair={currency_pair_1}&...pair={currency_pair_n}`

-pair: Required query parameter that is the concatenation of two different currency codes, e.g. USDJPY.
+pair: Required query parameter that is the concatenation of two different currency codes, e.g. `USDJPY`.
 One or more pairs per request are allowed.

-token: Header required for authentication.
-10dc303535874aeccc86a8251e6992f5 is the only accepted value in the current implementation.
+token: Header required for authentication. `10dc303535874aeccc86a8251e6992f5` is the only accepted value in the current implementation.

 __Example cURL request__
 ```